sleepyhazzzel/sleepyhazzzel/README.md

 I'm seeking a job in front-end development and design (UX & UI).<br> -->

 * 📍  Taipei, Taiwan 🇹🇼
-* 🏫  Shih Chien University, Department of Industrial Design
+* 🏫  B.A. in Industrial Design
 * 🩵  Traveling, Free-diving, Hiking, The Legend of Zelda 🗡️🏹🛡️
 * 😽  Cat Lover
 <br><br>